cmubig/arc-icra23/index.md

 what AI can or cannot do are yet missing.
 In order to respond to the challenges posed by the development of AI and robotics over time, arise the urge to develop a set of valid measures describing AI and robotics capabilities.

-This meeting will present and refine a set of proposed measures of robotics capabilities developed for policy makers.
-Its ultimate goal will be to present policy makers a comprehensive picture of AI capabilities in robotics and offer a reflection on the ways it might affect work and education.
+<span style="font-weight:500;">This meeting will present and refine a set of proposed measures of
+robotics capabilities developed for policy makers.
+Its ultimate goal will be to present policy makers a comprehensive picture of AI capabilities in robotics and offer a reflection on the ways it might affect work and education.</span>

 “Although AI and robotics evaluations for policymakers will not be designed for the computer science community, they need to be designed in large part by the computer science community.”
 Hence, speakers from the robotics community will